-After Jesus healed a blind man, for a fleeting moment, the eyes of Peter and the disciples were opened to “see” just who he was – Mark 8:27-38.
+After Jesus healed the blind man, for a fleeting moment, the eyes of Peter were opened to “see” just who he was – Mark 8:27-38.

 Jesus queried his disciples while he was “on the way” to Jerusalem: Who do men say that I am?
-At least nine times Mark declares that Jesus was “on the way.”
-His march to Jerusalem, and to his inevitable death, fulfilled the proclamation of John the Baptist from the words of Isaiah: “I send my messenger before your face, who shall prepare your way.”
+At least nine times Mark declares that Jesus is “on the way.”
+His march to Jerusalem and his inevitable death was in fulfillment of Joh’s proclamation from the words of Isaiah: “I send my messenger before your face who shall prepare your way.”

 Continue reading WHOSOEVER WILL FOLLOW ME